smparekh/smparekh.github.io/_posts/2016-01-30-wmq-to-amq-bridge.markdown

 One of the most common use cases for Apache Camel is to link two discrete endpoints.
 In this post I am demonstrating how to bridge an IBM WebSphere MQ Queue to an Apache ActiveMQ Queue.

-The route relies on populating properties from a file named "wmq.to.amq.cfg" configured first in the Blueprint XML.
+The route relies on populating properties from a file named "wmq.to.amq.cfg" configured in the Blueprint XML.

 {% highlight xml %}
 <!-- Property Placeholder -->
 <cm:property-placeholder persistent-id="wmq.to.amq" update-strategy="reload" />
 {% endhighlight %}

-For the camel route to be functional connection factories to both the IBM WebSphere MQ and Apache ActiveMQ need to be configured.
+For the camel route to be functional, connection factories to both the IBM WebSphere MQ and Apache ActiveMQ need to be configured.

 {% highlight xml %}
 ...